Software development effort estimation: Assessing the accuracy of estimates

 MRE is not reliable if the individual items are skewed.
 PRED(25) is preferred as a measure of estimation accuracy.
 PRED(25) measures the percentage of predicted values that are within 25 percent of the actual value.

 A high estimation error cannot automatically be interpreted as an indicator of low estimation ability.
 Alternative, competing or complementing, reasons include low cost control of project, high complexity of development work, and more delivered functionality than originally estimated.
 A framework for improved use and interpretation of estimation error measurement is included in.

 Psychological issues

-There are many psychological factors potentially explaining the strong tendency towards over-optimistic effort estimates that need to be dealt with to increase accuracy of effort estimates.
-These factors are essential even when using formal estimation models, because much of the input to these models is judgment-based.
-Factors that have been demonstrated to be important are: Wishful thinking, anchoring, planning fallacy and cognitive dissonance.
-A discussion on these and other factors can be found in work by Jørgensen and Grimstad.
+There are many psychological factors potentially explaining the strong tendency towards over-optimistic effort estimates.
+These factors are essential to consider even when using formal estimation models, because much of the input to these models is judgment-based.
+Factors that have been demonstrated to be important are wishful thinking, anchoring, planning fallacy and cognitive dissonance.